agilenowdev/openapi-dev/README.md

 - Android
 - Swift5

-### Libraries

-**Agile.Now.Runtime**
-Agile.Now.Runtime is a dynamic and secure REST API that simplifies the management of users, access groups, user groups, organizations, locations, applications, and roles within a single-tenant environment.
-This API provides a robust and scalable platform for businesses to effectively manage user access and organizational structures.
-It supports both Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) for fine-grained security and flexibility.

-**Agile.Now.AccessHub**
-Agile.Now.AccessHub is a comprehensive REST API designed to streamline the management of accounts, access groups, user groups, organizations, locations, applications, roles, and webhooks.
-This API offers a robust, scalable, and secure platform for businesses to efficiently manage and control user access and organizational structures.
-It utilizes attribute-based access control (ABAC) within a single-tenant environment.

-**Agile.Now.WorkspaceHub**
-Agile.Now.WorkspaceHub is a secure REST API that facilitates the management of companies, addresses, workspaces (tenants), domains (DNS records), and workspace subscriptions (addons, user prices, currencies).
-This API serves as the core of your SaaS ecosystems, providing robust and scalable solutions for efficiently managing multi-tenant environments.

-For more details and documentation, please refer to the respective API and library documentation.

 ## Agile.Now.Runtime library and API
 Agile.Now.Runtime is a secure REST API designed to manage users, access groups, user groups, organizations, locations, applications, roles, and permissions.
 This API provides a robust and scalable solution for managing user access and organizational structures in a single-tenant environment.